How to Turn Your Blog Into a Lead Generation Machine

 Another key tactic with making your CTAs work is to personalize them for each blog reader.
 These are “dynamic” or personalized calls to action.

 With this approach, one reader might see a CTA that differs from what another reader does.
 This helps with moving readers further along the sales process because readers will be more likely to act on each offer.

 Offer an additional, gated resource to enhance your content.

 As mentioned earlier, with every article you write, include a call-to-action.
 This can be the standard blog subscribe form, or ideally, it’ll have a gated offer attached, such as a free download.

-These are also known as content upgrades, and they’re especially effective for lead generation.
+These are content upgrades, and they’re especially effective for lead generation.

 When you include an additional offer with your blog content, you filter your readers into who is just visiting and who is more serious about what you provide.
 Make sure your offer is valuable to the specific visitors you want to see convert.

-Your lead generation effort is dependant on whether you’re offering resources targeted toward the right people.
+Your lead generation effort depends on whether you’re offering resources targeted toward the right people.
 Otherwise, the people filling out the form might have no intention of buying from your business.